Chart Color Schemes

 Blacktown - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Blacktown-West has a population where 53.9% speak a language other than English at home, with 50.0% born overseas.
-Christianity is the predominant religion, accounting for 51.3%.
-The 'Other' religious category comprises 7.6%, compared to Greater Sydney's 6.6%.
+Blacktown-West has a culturally diverse population, with 53.9% speaking a language other than English at home and 50.0% born overseas as of the latest data.
+Christianity is the predominant religion in Blacktown-West, making up 51.3%.
+However, there's an overrepresentation in Other religions, comprising 7.6%, compared to Greater Sydney's 6.6%.

 Frequently Asked Questions - Diversity